anoxic83/SWOS_OO_GUI/readme.md

 Support both SWOS rendering method (SDLRenderer/OpenGL).

 > ### Overlay Mode

 > Install wrappers and draw imgui window overlay SWOS.

 > Hex-editor is enabled.

 > In career mode, goto buttons to begin career, bank balance and own team is supported.

+> If OpenGL mode in SWOS enabled, memory-hex-editor window can be dragged off screen

 > ### Override Mode

 > Install wrapper on SWOS menu function and override.